openstack-archive/congress/doc/source/policy.rst

 cloud.
 But we have not yet described how to write invariants in Datalog.
 Invariants in Datalog are written as a special kind of rule: a rule with the :code:`error` table in the head.
-Any row that belongs to the error table represents an invariant violation--a violation of policy.
+Any row that belongs to the error table represents an invariant--a violation of policy.

 For example, below is how we write the policy "every network connected to a VM must either be public or owned by someone in the same group as the VM